-The FAA Air Traffic Control Tower at Vero Beach Regional operated from 7:00 AM until 9:00 PM daily.
-When the tower is closed, pilots and vehicle drivers should advise other traffic of their intentions on the Common Traffic Advisory Frequency 126.30 MHz.
+Currently, the FAA Air Traffic Control Tower at Vero Beach Regional operates from 7:00 AM until 9:00 PM daily, but hours may change due to air traffic levels.
+Contact the Airport Director's office for current ATCT hours.
+When the tower is closed, pilots and vehicle drivers should advise other traffic of their intentions on the Common Traffic Advisory Frequency (CTAF) which is 126.30 MHz.
 The following procedures shall be observed: